In and around Boat of Garten

 Boat of Garten Golf course & Tennis courts

-Boat of Garten has its own golf course and golf club which is very well-known in golfing circles.
-Most golfers have a healthy respect for the course which was designed by James Braid.
+Most golfers have a healthy respect for our course which was designed by James Braid.
 It is an 18 hole course with spectacular views of the Cairngorms.

 Strathspey Steam Railway